scotec-Software-Solutions-AB/Scotec.AspNetCore.DbContextWatcher/README.md

 ## Integrity and consistency
 In a REST API, the best practice is to write data to the database before sending the response to the client.
 This approach ensures data consistency and integrity.
 Here’s why:

-- **Data Integrity**</b>: Ensures that the changes are committed successfully before informing the client.
+- **Data Integrity**: Ensures that the changes are committed successfully before informing the client.
 This avoids scenarios where the client is informed of a successful operation, but the data is not actually saved.

-- **Error Handling**</b>: Allows you to handle any errors or exceptions during the database write operation and send an appropriate error response to the client.
+- **Error Handling**: Allows you to handle any errors or exceptions during the database write operation and send an appropriate error response to the client.

 - **Transactional Consistency**: Guarantees that the entire operation (including any business logic and database writes) is completed within a single transaction, ensuring atomicity.